PURPOSE OF POSITION

 • Keeping informed about new resources for children with complex special needs or changes in service directions and sharing this information with colleagues and families

-• Must be aware of and adhere to Health & Safety Policy Rules & Regulations
+5. Must be aware of and adhere to Health and Safety Policy Rules and Regulations

 Knowledge and Skill Level